Does cerebral palsy interfere with finding love?

 Conquering the negative self-talk removes one obstacle and lands you closer to addressing the logistical issues.
 A huge barrier however stands between the two, securing the date.
 While I possess no scientific study to back the following up I speculate the cerebral palsy population receives more rejections than their able-bodied peers.
 Enough rejection could empower the negative self-talk to return.

 The same question I could let linger with every rejection but rather than dwelling on something I can’t change I eventually learned to look at rejection a different way.
 Focus on times when you assumed the rejecter role.
-For instance in college on two separate instances friends informed me someone we knew liked me.
+For instance in college on two separate occasions friends informed me someone we knew liked me.
 Both times I chose to let the information go.
 Essentially I rejected through inaction.
 Remembering the times when I served as the rejecter makes getting rejected feel less personal.

 Hopefully reading today’s post will help you.
 Allow you to realize while cerebral palsy’s interference in finding love sucks, you maintain some power.
 Concentrate on what you can control.
 Forget what you can’t.